Rare snake dies while eating giant centipede in Florida park - NewsBreak

 Rare snake dies while eating giant centipede in Florida park

 Researchers said a hiker found the rare snake at John Pennekamp Coral Reef State Park.
-Pictures showed the snake dead with the rear portion of a centipede protruding from its mouth.Virus that caused ‘catastrophic loss’ of Kansas fish species spreading to other lakes
+Pictures showed the snake dead with the rear portion of a centipede protruding from its mouth.Poodles pop in popularity, but Labs still No. 1 US dog breed

 “The state-threatened rim rock crowned snake lives in pine rockland and hammock habitats in eastern Miami-Dade County and the Keys,” FWC said in a Facebook post.